 Heineken follows on from a number of organisations who have recently applied for water supply licences, namely Stonegate, brewer Greene King, hospitality firm Whitbread, Coca Cola European Partners, Marston’s brewery and Blackpool Council.

 Heineken hopes that by being an active participant in the market, it will drive further innovation and provide a direct customer voice in MOSL discussions.

-Heineken is the sixth organisation to apply for such a licence, after brewer Greene King, hospitality firm Whitbread, brewery and pub retailer Marston’s, Coca Cola European Partners, Blackpool Council, and Stonegate.
+Heineken is the seventh organisation to apply for such a licence, after brewer Greene King, hospitality firm Whitbread, brewery and pub retailer Marston’s, Coca Cola European Partners, Blackpool Council, and Stonegate.